 - List of books read for every class

-- Brief statement (paragraph) about what the class covered
+- A brief statement (paragraph) about what the class covered

 - Essays and written papers